Definition

 Essential data for AI marketing includes: contact information with clean email addresses (95%+ completeness), lead source/attribution data, behavioral data (website visits, email engagement, product usage), conversion/purchase history, and customer lifecycle stage data.
 A unified customer ID across systems is critical.

-What should I do if my AI readiness score is low?
+What should I do if my Revenue Assessment Score is low?